 - Declare a global variable

-with the value "Hello, World!". - Create a function
+$messagewith the value "Hello, World!". - Create a function

-. - Call the function and observe the output.
+printMessagethat prints the value of$message. - Call the function and observe the output.

 Solution:

-Exercise 2: Static Scope
+?>Exercise 2: Static Scope

 Task: